btholath/deep-learning-with-pytorch/05_neural_network/README.md

     Slightly more typing, but clearer in structured models.
     Merit: Fits inside Sequential, model structure is clear; easy to save/load
-    Demerit: Slightly longer to write; must create a layer object
+    Demerit: Slightly longer to write; must create a layer object Module sigmoid: Like owning a calculator and keeping it in your toolbox (so everyone knows it’s part of your kit).